 Blair Milne is a Partner in Campbell Dallas’ Business Recovery and Insolvency Team.
 He is a qualified Insolvency Practitioner, with more than 20 years experience in providing insolvency and restructuring advice to businesses and individuals.

 Susan Roy is a Director in the Business Recovery and Insolvency team based in Glasgow.
 Susan’s experience includes independent business reviews and all types of formal corporate insolvency work and advice.
 She has been involved in several complex sequestration cases and has extensive experience in managing cases within the property sector.

-Susan is qualified to act as an insolvency practitioner and is a member of both the Institute of Chartered Accountants of Scotland and R3, the Association of Business Recovery Professionals.
+Susan is qualified to act as an insolvency practitioner and is a member of the Institute of Chartered Accountants of Scotland.